rannn505/child-shell/CONTRIBUTING.md

 ### Examples

-Redux comes with some [examples](https://redux.js.org/introduction/examples) to demonstrate various concepts and best practices.
+`node-shell` comes with some [examples](/examples) to demonstrate various concepts and best practices.
 When adding a new example, please adhere to the style and format of the existing examples, and try to reuse as much code as possible.

 ## Resources